georgeakramhanna/georgeakramhanna/README.md

 ## Hi there 👋

+- Hello, my name is George Karam.
+I am a full stack developer.
+I work with MVC design patterns in the Laravel framework.
 <!--
 **georgeakramhanna/georgeakramhanna** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.